Istrail-Lab/istrail-lab.github.io/content/README.md

 If the Markdown Preview Pane is not open, you can open it once you have a Markdown file open.
 With a Markdown file open press the keys `CMD + SHIFT + P`.
 Then type and select `Markdown: Open Preview to the Side`.

 To commit your changes use the three buttoned icon underneath the explorer on the left hand side.
 This will open Git source control.
 Add a message to your commit and then press `Commit`.
+Then press `Sync Changes`.

 ## Markdown Guide